 Talend Replicate Example

-Next, drag and drop the treplicate field from pallet to the design window.
+Next, drag and drop the Talend tReplicate field from the pallet to the design window to replicate the Data.

 Please connect the DBInput main row to the Talend replicate field.
 As you can see from the below image, there is nothing much you can do in the replicate component tab.

 Click on the Edit schema button will open the following window.
-Here, you can check the input and output fields, and change as per your requirement.
-For us, it was perfect, so we kept as it is and click the ok button.
+Here, you can check the input and output fields, and change them as per your requirements.
+For us, it was perfect, so we kept it as it was and clicked the ok button.

 Next, we added the tReplace filed and connected the tReplicate main output to the replace filed.
 Next, we replace the Education with Btech and Occupation column value Management with Admin.
 Please refer Talend Replace article to understand this.

 Here, we attached the Main row to tAggregateRow field, which will perform aggregations.
-As you see from the below, we are grouping the Customers by Education, Occupation, and finding the Sum of yearly Income, Sales.
+As you see below, we are grouping the Customers by Education and occupation, and finding the Sum of yearly Income and sales.
 Please refer Talend Aggregate article.

 Next, we used two tDBOutput fields connected with the SQL database.
 For the data replacement, we are creating a new table Replciate_Replace.